JoseVM-2005/LIP/README.md

 # LIP
 LIP intership code
 This repository contains all the versions throughout the development of the pps_cold_box monitoring station code.
+The main repository contains the necessary files to set up everything fully.

-Additionally, the folder PPS_cold_box contains the final version of the script allong with all the files required to set up the Raspberry Pi
+The file "PPS_Cold_Box___RaspberryPi_setup.pdf" contains the detailed instructions on how to set up the RaspberryPi and all the interfaces.